FedericoPierucci/LLM-refusal-directions-and-preferences/results/validation/EXPERIMENT_0_REPORT.md

 **Researcher:** Federico Pierucci
 **Date:** 2025-10-25
 **Model:** Qwen/Qwen2.5-1.5B-Instruct
+**Status:** Experiment 0 Complete ✓

 ---

 ## Executive Summary

-We validated the existence of refusal directions in Qwen 2.5-1.5B-Instruct.
-All 28 layers show statistically significant separation between harmful and harmless prompts, with peak discrimination at layer 18 (Cohen's d = 9.05).
-Refusal builds progressively through layers rather than occurring at a single decision point.
+We validated the existence of refusal directions in Qwen 2.5-1.5B-Instruct across all 28 layers.
+All layers show statistically significant separation between harmful and harmless prompts (Cohen's d > 2.75, p < 0.01), with peak discrimination at layer 18 (d = 9.05).

+**Key Finding:** Refusal is not binary classification but a progressive gradient.
+The model begins differentiating individual prompts by layer 0, categorical overlap disappears at layer 9, and separation peaks at layer 18.
+Within-category variance reveals the model internally ranks harm severity rather than treating all harmful prompts identically.

 ---

-## 1. Research Question
+## 1. Research Questions

-Do refusal directions reliably separate harmful/harmless representations across all layers, and where does discrimination emerge strongest?
+**Primary:** Do refusal directions reliably separate harmful/harmless representations across all layers?

+**Secondary:**
+- Where does discrimination emerge strongest?
+- Does the model represent harm as binary or gradient?
+- When does categorical decision crystallize?

 ---